 Magellan is a software tool that has been developed in-house in order to help you plan and verify both your program and CEAB (Canadian Engineering Accreditation Board) requirements.
 It was developed in order to make it easy to verify the CEAB requirements as it automatically calculates the academic units (AU’s) when you are building your study plans for 3rd and 4th year.
 In addition, it will confirm the program requirements at a glance.

-Main profiles will then be *LOCKED until July* for preregistration planning.
+Main profiles will then be *LOCKED until July, exact date TBC.* for preregistration planning.

 ECE courses will be uploaded to ACORN timetables for students with valid Magellan profiles.